scalability4all/voice-enabled-chatbot/README.md

 **Chatbot**- All right, showing you directions to C.

 So, mainly the chatbot should formulate appropriate responses to incoming questions and carry on the conversation.
-Keeping in mind, the conversation would be in natural language and the user is returned sufficient information.
+Keep in mind, the conversation would be in natural language and the user has returned sufficient information.

 ## Concept

-Before starting Conversation, bot will fetch the location of the user and other details to give personalized results.
+Before starting conversation, bot will fetch the location of the user and other details to give personalized results.

-**Step 1: Speech-2-Text:**  Given a speech through Microphone, Store it and Convert it using SpeechRecognition and PyAudio.
+**Step 1: Speech-2-Text:**  Given a speech through Microphone, store it and convert it using SpeechRecognition and PyAudio libraries.

 **Step 2: Topic Modelling:** Get Entity and Intent of chat using model with a corpora.
-To get the trained model, we will use the classifier to categorize it to weather, location and inventory.
-After that using RASA-NLU with Spacy library, we will get the entities.
+To get the trained model, we will use the classifier to categorize it into weather, location and inventory.
+After that using RASA-NLU with Spacy library, we will extract the entities.

-**Step 3:**  After Finding Intent and Entity, we will set model in following method:
+**Step 3:**  After Finding Intent and Entity, we will set the model using the following method:
-Intent  = Weather: Based on entity specified, We will use weather API to get data about location.
+Intent  = Weather: Based on entity specified, We will use weather API to fetch data of location.
-Intent = Location: Following Conversation flow:
+Intent = Location: Following conversation flow:
 Get Stores located or Any Nearby Stores
 Choose Store
 Inventory Details about Store